DorisDagar/phishing-website-detection/README.md

 **Doris Dagar**

-B.Tech Computer Science & Engineering (Artificial Intelligence)
+**B.Tech in Computer Science & Engineering (Artificial Intelligence)**

 Indira Gandhi Delhi Technical University for Women (IGDTUW)

-*This project was developed as part of a Machine Learning internship to demonstrate an end-to-end workflow for phishing website detection, covering data preprocessing, model development, model interpretability, and deployment preparation.*
+This project was developed as part of a **Machine Learning Internship** to demonstrate an end-to-end machine learning workflow for phishing website detection, including data preprocessing, exploratory data analysis, model development, hyperparameter tuning, model interpretability, and deployment preparation.

 ---